numtide/systemd-vaultd/README.md

 ```

 When `myservice` is started, systemd will open a connection to `systemd-vaultd`'s socket.
-`systemd-vaultd` than either serve the secrets from `/run/systemd-vaultd/secrets/myservice.service-foo`
+`systemd-vaultd` then either serve the secrets from `/run/systemd-vaultd/secrets/myservice.service-foo`
 or it waits with inotify on secret directory for vault agent to write the secret.

 ## Installation